Jungwon-Lee/FRDiff/Stable-Diffusion/README.md

 ```

 ## Sampling

+If you want to sample SDXL, uncomment 34 line in sample.py.
 ```
 python sample.py --num_steps 50 --interval 2 --prompt "a photo of an astronaut on a moon"
 ```